exasol/release-droid/doc/design.md

 ### Release Duration Estimation
 `dsn~estimate-duration~1`

-If the current release is not the first one then RD uses the duration of the preceding release as estimation for the current release.
+If the current release is not the first one then RD uses the duration of the preceeding release as estimation for the current release.

 Covers:
 * [`req~estimation-and-progress-display~1`](system_requirements.md#release-estimation-and-progress-display)